Engage: A spotlight on Christian Mission and Ministry – Fall 2019

 In December 2017, President Abdulla Yameen publicly stated that there is “no room for any other religion” than Islam in the Maldives.

-CSB builds Godly men of today and tomorrow.
-We provide resources, training and certification.
+CSB builds Godly men of today and tomorrow through resources, training and certification.
 Check out how you can partner with CSB at www.csbbc.org/alberta and start a Christ-centred midweek club in your community.

 “At times while fetching [water], we would face bad men who would try to assault us.
 We are not free in this way,” Amina, a young Muslim student in Tanzania explains what life was like before a deep-capped water well was drilled in her village.
 In the past, she would have to walk a long distance to an old water point that put her safety at risk.